balderdashy/sails-docs/anatomy/tasks/tasks.md

 The `tasks/` directory is a suite of Grunt tasks and their configurations, bundled for your convenience.
 The Grunt integration is mainly useful for bundling front-end assets (like stylesheets, scripts and markup templates), but it can also be used to run all kinds of development tasks, from browserify compilation to database migrations.

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+If you haven't used [Grunt](http://gruntjs.com/) before, that's OK!
+For many common use cases, you can get by without customizing or even looking at the files in this folder.
+If you do need to customize something, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains basic concepts like the [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as how to install and use Grunt plugins.
 Once you're familiar with that process, read on!

 ### How does this work?